Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Proposed Method

 \subsubsection{Hypergraph Convolution Units (HCU)}

 We now explain the process of extracting higher-order collaborative features using hypergraph convolution on various graphs, including $\mathcal{G}^t_f$, $\mathcal{G}^t_u$, and $\mathcal{G}^t_s$, each representing distinct relationships.
 Fig. \ref{fig:arch}(a) provides an overview of the Hypergraph Convolutional Unit (HCU) architecture.
-The HCU consists of three convolution units: the First-Order Convolution Unit (FCU), the Second-Order User Convolution Unit (SUCU), and the Second-Order Service Convolution Unit (SSCU).
-We briefly describe each of them next:
+The HCU consists of three convolution units: FCU, SUCU, and SSCU, as described below.